unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_add_string_list

-run the specified hook when the Emperor send a reload message
+``help``: run the specified hook when the Emperor send a reload message

 hook-emperor-lost
 *****************